 The symptoms can cause aching pain on the inside of the elbow or affect your hand:

-- muscle wasting —as sign that the condition is very severe, and you should see your doctor for treatment
+- Muscle wasting — a sign that the condition is very severe, and you should see your doctor for treatment

-Nonsurgical treatment such as bracing and physical therapy is usually recommended first, unless there is muscle wasting.
-Your doctor may recommend surgery if the nonsurgical methods so not improve your condition, the ulnar nerve is very compressed or compression has caused muscle wasting.
+Nonsurgical treatment, such as bracing and physical therapy, is usually recommended first.
+Your doctor may recommend surgery if the nonsurgical methods don’t improve your condition, if the ulnar nerve is very compressed or if compression has caused muscle wasting.